Charity Worker Returning From Shops Hit By Car On Pavement

 “We will continue to support Sylvia’s family through this extremely distressing time.”
-Maria Harvey - Paralegal
+Maria Harvey - Chartered Legal Executive

 Sylvia was married to William, a retired night shift support worker for 35 years.
 The couple had two daughters, Emma Mallaby and Lindsey Crouchly, 32 and 36, as well as four grandchildren.

 Sylvia had worked for the charity Changing Lives for more than 20 years helping some of the area’s most under-privileged people.

 The crash happened at around 3pm on Saturday, 17 December, 2017.